overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 This *Effect* can be used as a currency to be exchanged as input-output for our independent validation functions.
 A validation function takes Either monad as input.
 If the input is in the `right` state, validation is performed using its API functions `map` or `flatMap`, and if the validation fails, the monad is set to the `left` state.
 Otherwise, return the `right` state received.

-### Validation Configuration
+### The Configuration

 Since functions are values, all we need is an Ordered List (like `java.util.list`) to maintain the sequence of validations.
 We can compose all the validation functions, in the order of preference.
 This order is easily **configurable** - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/28eec51549/src/main/java/app/declarative/Config.java#L38-L51).

 However, there is a complexity.
 List of Validations for a parent node consists of a mix of parent node and child node validations.
 But they can't be put under one `List`, as they are functions on different Data Types.
-As we can refer in the code, `liftAllToParentValidationType`, which is a **Higher-Order Function** that takes list of child validation functions and **lifts** them to parent validation type - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/28eec51549/src/main/java/algebra/ConfigDsl.java#L18-L38).
+As we can refer in the code, `liftAllToParentValidationType`, which is a **Higher-Order Function** that takes list of child validation functions and **lifts** them to parent validation type - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/28eec51549/src/main/java/algebra/ConfigDsl.java#L24-L44).

 This is a powerful technique, which enables us to see the code through the lens of **Algebra**.
 This way, we can configure a **Chain** of validations in-order, sorting out all the parent-child dependencies.
 This is nothing but the most popular **Chain of Responsibility** Design pattern, with a functional touch.

-### Validation Orchestration
+### The Orchestration

 Now we have 2 lists to intertwine - List of sub-requests to be validated against List of Validations.
 This orchestration can be easily achieved in many ways due to the virtue of loose coupling between What-to-do(validations) and How-to-do(Orchestration).
 We can switch orchestration strategies (like fail-fast strategy to error-accumulation or running validations in parallel) without effecting validations code - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/master/src/main/java/algebra/Strategies.java).